 Vancouver-based 3D printing company 3DQue pivoted during the pandemic to make hand sanitizer bottles and PPE.
 They applied for wage subsidies and hired nine students to work in all parts of the business: technology, production, design, finance, marketing, and supply chain.
 The students were able to take on full roles within three weeks.

 We will find a way through the pandemic.
 Life will return to some semblance of normal.
 But what will remain is the need for talented young people driving innovation.

 The students were fundamental to the company’s ability to respond and deliver on new business opportunities.
 “Students do everything from R&D on software and hardware to digital marketing, production of a weekly livestream, coordination of hiring and grants, and bookkeeping,” says Stephanie Sharp, Co-Founder and CEO of 3DQue.
 “Without the wage subsidies, we couldn’t have developed our technology and produced PPE.”

 “It’s imperative to identify, recruit, and develop highly-skilled research professionals to ensure the continuation of our important work,” says Dr. David Barnett, a researcher at the Atlantic Cancer Research Institute in Moncton, NB.
 “From an intern’s perspective, the benefits of work-integrated learning terms can range from developing professional skills to identifying a future career, paying for school, or even discovering what they may not want to do for a career.”

-The takeaway from the past 12 months is clear: don’t hesitate to think outside the box when considering wage subsidies.
+The takeaway from the pandemic is clear: don’t hesitate to think outside the box when considering wage subsidies.
 Canadian post-secondary students in a wide range of programs and areas of study bring great value to their employers.
 Companies that remained nimble in this pandemic recognized this and relied on SWPP’s versatility to spur their successful transition.